koiker/poseidon/README.md

 ## Usage
 For training and validation, refer to the config files present in the configs folder.
+Remember to check all the paths in the config file.

 ### Training
 ```